Denver Nuggets: 1967–1976: ABA years

-1974–1976: Becoming the Denver Nuggets
+1974–1976: Becoming the Nuggets

 Ringsby later sold the team to San Diego businessmen Frank Goldberg and Bud Fischer in 1972 following more recent troubles with his trucking operations at the time.
 A year prior to the change in management, the Rockets changed their team logo from a logo reflecting the team's partnership with Ringsby's Rocket Truck Lines (whose logo was similar looking to the one the team was using at the time) to one that gave the team more of an identity beyond branding purposes with Ringsby's business.
 In 1974, in anticipation of moving into the NBA, and the new McNichols Arena, the franchise held a contest to choose a new team nickname, as "Rockets" was already in use by the Houston Rockets.
 The winning choice was "Nuggets", in honor of the original Denver Nuggets NBL team from 1948 to 1950, the last year as a charter member of the NBA following the BAA merging operations with the NBL to create the modern-day NBA.
 Their new logo was a miner "discovering" an ABA ball.
 The change from Rockets to Nuggets was ultimately made official on August 7, 1974, months before the franchise began the 1974–75 ABA season.
 Goldberg and Fischer in turn sold the team to a local investment group called Nuggets Management Inc. in 1974 and 1975 in relation to the upcoming move from the ABA to the NBA.

 With the drafting and signing of future Hall of Fame player David Thompson out of North Carolina State and Marvin Webster, and the acquisitions of Dan Issel and Bobby Jones (all signed for the 1975–76 season), with Larry Brown coaching, they had their best seasons in team history in their first two as the Nuggets.
 Playing in the Denver Auditorium Arena for the last season the 1974–75 team went 65–19, including a 40–2 record at home.
 However, they lost in the Western Conference Finals in 7 games, to the Indiana Pacers.

 In 1975–76, playing at their new arena, the Nuggets, with the acquisitions of Thompson, Jones and Dan Issel who had come via a trade after he won an ABA title with the 1974–75 Kentucky Colonels, the team went 60–24, edged the reigning champion Kentucky Colonels four games to three to make the 1976 ABA finals for the first time.
 Eventually, they lost to the New York Nets and Julius Erving in 6 games.
 They did not get a second chance to win an ABA league championship, as the ABA–NBA merger took place after the 1975–76 season.
 The Nuggets, Nets, Indiana Pacers, and San Antonio Spurs were merged into the NBA.
 The Spirits of St. Louis and Kentucky Colonels were disbanded, with the Virginia Squires not even making it to the merger period.